Hyper Dyne Side Arms: Ports

 Side Arms was released for the PC Engine on July 14, 1989 in Japan by NEC Avenue.
 According to Takashi Tateishi, the composer for the PC Engine version, the port was actually developed by Capcom themselves, but published by NEC Avenue to avoid offending Nintendo.
-This version differs from the arcade game in that it allowed player to change weapons through a sub-menu while pausing the game.
-However, the PC Engine version lacks the 2-player feature from the arcade game.
+This version differs from the arcade game in that it allowed player to change weapons through a sub-menu while pausing the game, but the PC Engine version lacks the 2-player feature from the arcade game.
 This port was published in North America during the same year by Radiance Software.